josteph/website/docs/swc-exploration.md

 ## Older Browsers Support

-Discussing about older browsers, you might want to ship your code in **es5** format.
-Babel has [preset-env](https://babeljs.io/docs/en/babel-preset-env) which actually transpiles all es5+ syntax to be compatible with es5.
+Discussing about older browsers, you might want to ship your code in **ES5** format.
+Babel has [preset-env](https://babeljs.io/docs/en/babel-preset-env) which actually transpiles all ES5+ syntax to be compatible with ES5.

-As mentioned in the previous [blog](/blog/esbuild-exploration), esbuild currently does not support es5 syntax transformations.
-For safety, you can try esbuild for bundling server code instead.
+As mentioned in the previous [blog](/blog/esbuild-exploration), esbuild currently does not support ES5 syntax transformations.
+For safety, you can try esbuild for bundling server code instead or use it in development build like how [Vite](https://vitejs.dev/) does.

 On the other hand, SWC (what we are going to talk about it in this blog), does support ES5 syntax transformations.
-Personally I haven't found any weird issue with its es5 syntax transformations prior writing this blog, when trying it out in a large codebase.
+Personally I didn't encounter any weird issue with its ES5 syntax transformations prior writing this blog, when trying it out in a large codebase.
 Set the target to `es5` and if you want, you can explore about [swc preset-env](https://swc.rs/docs/preset-env/).

 ## Discovered Issues

+Below are several issues I personally encountered, I personally hope in the future SWC would focus on API stabilization instead.

 ### Export default is not evaluated